eclipse-vertx/vert.x/new/manual.md

 For more information on busmods please see the busmod manual.

-# Installation

-Before you can do anything with vert.x you need to install it, so let's describe how to do that.

-## Getting a distro

-You can't install it if you haven't got it, so first you need to download it.

-The easiest way is to download a distro from the download page [link].
-Alternatively you can build from source.
-To do that see the instructions on the github wiki [link].

-## Pre-requisites

-* Operating System. vert.x runs out of the box on Linux or OSX.
-If you are running Windows, the best way to run vert.x is to create a Linux (I recommend Ubuntu) vitrtual machine using your favourite virtualisation software (VMware Workstation, of course!) and run it in that.

-* JDK.
-Vert.x requires JDK 1.7.0 or later.
-You can use the official Oracle distribution or the OpenJDK version.
-Make sure the JDK bin directory is on your `PATH`.

-* Apache Ant.
-If you want to run the Java examples you will need Apache Ant installed.
-Otherwise you don't need it.

-* Ruby Gems.
-If you want to use Ruby Gems inside your Ruby verticles you'll need to have the `JRUBY_HOME` environment variable pointing at the base of your JRuby installation.

-## Install vert.x

-Once you've got the pre-requisites installed, you install vert.x as follows:

-1. Unzip the distro somewhere sensible (e.g. your home directory)
-2. Add the vert.x `bin` directory to your `PATH`.

-To make sure you've installed it correctly, open another console and type:

-    tim@Ethel:~/example$ vertx version
-    vert.x 1.0.0.beta.1

-You should see output something like the above.

-That's it, the boring stuff is out of the way.
-Now you're ready to go!

 # Running vert.x

 There are various ways vert.x verticles can be run, let's describe them.